 For external use only.
 Not for oral, ophthalmic, or intravaginal use.
 Apply to affected area(s) as directed.
 Make sure skin is dry before applying; wash hands after application.
 Avoid use of occlusive dressing.
 Avoid contact with eyes, nose, mouth, and other mucous membranes.

 Store at 20°C to 25°C (68°F to 77°F); excursions are permitted between 15°C and 30°C (59°F and 86°F).

-1% to 10%: Dermatologic: Burning, contact dermatitis, dry skin, tenderness
+1% to 10%: Dermatologic: Burning sensation of skin, contact dermatitis, skin tenderness, xeroderma

-Postmarketing and/or case reports: Desquamation, erythema, hyperpigmentation, pruritus, vesiculation
+<1%, postmarketing and/or case reports: Desquamation, erythema, hyperpigmentation, pruritus, skin vesicle

 Concerns related to adverse effects: